dialog-semiconductor/BLE_SDK6_examples/features/reset_Indication_update/Readme.md

 11. If it is re-connected to the mobile application, the value  of the **Reset detection** characteristic should be **0x0306**.

 ## SDK modifications
-The current example uses the un-initialized data section in order to store identification flags for the application code to be aware if an NMI or a Hardfault has occured.
+The current example uses the un-initialized data section in order to store identification flags for the application code to be aware if an NMI or a Hardfault has occurred.
 The identification flag is preceded and followed by 32bit magic values that act as memory integrity check.

 When the fw is build with the **CFG_DEVELOPMENT_DEBUG** flag defined, and an NMI or a Hardfault occurs, will halt the processor either in a while(1) loop or in a breakpoint in order for the developer to check the issue via the debugger.
-For reseting the device as soon as one of those interrupts occur the **CFG_DEVELOPMENT_DEBUG** flag should be undefined.
+For resetting the device as soon as one of those interrupts occur the **CFG_DEVELOPMENT_DEBUG** flag should be undefined.
 In that case the fw will issue a SW reset and start execution of the bootrom.
 By default the example has the flag undefined for demonstrating the fault recognition functionality.

 For setting the fault flags minor changes has to be applied in the SDK in order to set the corresponding flag if the NMI or the Hardfault handler executes.
 The user will have to add:
 - For the Hardfault: